pankajyadav-dev/sheduling-algo-simulators/README.md

+# Progess Report
+-Created Frontend Basic interface
+  -setup project by using React-vite and other basic dependencies -Create the basic module of the frontend (processinput , metric, Algorithm selector, Gantchart preview) -Created basic javascript logic to process the shedule of the process sets in the form of function -implement all cpu sheduling algorithm as a function in shedulingalgorithm.js -Update the Gui and make it more attractive and easy to use to the user -Created a backend
+  -setup the Nodejs and created server.js
+  -add the file to calculate the process shecdule and the best algorithm which perform best in this particular case -connect the api.js of frontend to the server.js -Host on the vercel both frontend and backend

 # CPU Scheduler Simulator

 A modern web application for simulating and visualizing various CPU scheduling algorithms.
 It helps users understand how different scheduling algorithms work and analyze their performance metrics.